 - Finally, here is a really long guide to making wet specimens.

 Want to try something different?
 Preserve plant life in the same way!
 I’m sure it’ll add a nice flair to your collection.
 I've actually preserved a pineapple for a client.
+Update: I also preserved another pineapple and an apple for other clients.

 Thanks for stopping by!
 I hope you found this post interesting and helpful.
 Due to overwhelming response, I am unable to troubleshoot what you may be doing wrong or offer further advice on making wet specimens if you have not paid me for my services.
 I will be approving comments but not responding to questions without receiving a donation and being compensated for my time and expertise.
 This is not an all-inclusive guide but meant to be a starting point.
 Preserving animals is how I make my living - if you would like to gain some hands-on experience as well as support my small business, please consider: